 You’re getting on an airplane for the first time in your life and you have no idea what to expect?
 That’s fine – we’ve all been there at one point in our lives.
 It’s a nerve racking experience, and the only thing you can do make it better is prepare.

 Which is exactly what we’ll help you do with this comprehensive guide.
 We’ll take you through your first flight step-by-step, from when you should start packing to how you should properly deplane.

-With our detailed tips for first time flyers, everyone around you will think you’re a veteran flyer, so keep on reading!
+With our detailed travel tips for first time flyers, everyone around you will think you’re a veteran flyer, so keep on reading!

 There’s a lot of things that you need to do before you even get to the airport, and we are starting with those!

 If you want your first flight to go smoothly, you should be well prepared and give yourself plenty of time for everything.
 So, you should pack your bags a couple days before your flight, and not the morning of it.